christianThardy/christianThardy.github.io/finding-similarities-between-friends.md

  <br/>

 ...are the same matrix for each position and store the representations of the context words.
-For each position in the context denoted by the six vectors on the right, we will multiply `Wwt` <code>W<sub>w<sub>t</code> by the matrices and end up with the dot product of the center word with each context word.
+For each position in the context denoted by the six vectors on the right, we will multiply <code>W<sub>w<sub>t</code> by the matrices and end up with the dot product of the center word with each context word.
 We will then use the softmax function on the dot products to generate a probability distribution which will enable us to predict the probability of each word appearing in the context given that the target word is the center word.

 But it can also return a ground truth for the context word denoted by the prediction vectors.
 So if the ground truth prediction in <code>W<sub>t-1</sub></code> is represented by a `1` in the right most vector that we'll say is the word `phat`, and a probability estimate of `0.1` is given to that word which could be the basis for a poor prediction which would predicate some loss in the model because our input center word is the word `dolly`.